uswds/uswds-site/pages/performance/how.md

 ##### What you’ll need:

 - Ability to add a JS script to your site to track performance
-- A paid backend service provider or manual backend service to collect performance data
+- A paid backend service provider or manual backend service to collect performance data.
+An example service is [SpeedCurve](https://speedcurve.com/)

 ##### Pros